 In this guide, I’m going to give a complete overview of what it costs to own a sugar glider.
 I will go over the initial costs that you have to prepare for, such as buying the glider itself, their housing, and recurring costs such as their food and vet costs.

 I hope that it will give you a good overview of what kind of budget you need to prepare when you’re planning on taking on the responsibility of caring for a sugar glider.
 With that being said, let’s dig in and see how much sugar gliders cost and find out if they’re expensive pets!

-- 9 The total cost of owning a sugar glider
+Price of buying a sugar glider